BostonGlobe/globe-graphic-template/README.md

 - Example: `https://c.o0bg.com/rw/Boston/2011-2020/WebGraphics/Metro/BostonGlobe.com/2015/09/hut/index.html`

 ### Live reload
-Browser sync lets you setup a local server for live reloading when a file changes, and so that others in the building can see what you are working on.
+Light-server lets you setup a local server for live reloading when a file changes, and so that others in the building can see what you are working on.

-Make sure to have [node](http://nodejs.org) and [browser-sync](http://www.browsersync.io/#install) installed.
-Check by typing `node --version` and `browser-sync --version` in Terminal.
+Make sure to have [node](http://nodejs.org) and [light-server](https://www.npmjs.com/package/light-server) installed.
+Check by typing `node --version` and `light-server --version` in Terminal.

-In the root of your project run `make reload`.
+In the root of your project run `make server`.
 Hitting `ctrl + c` will stop the process.

 Changes to any file in the `src` folder will trigger your browser to reload.
-A sharable link to your machine will be in Terminal.

 ### How to include javascript libraries
 Here is a list of the currently available libraries: